Peter

 of communicating, he informs us in Talk Talk.

-you cant be any good if youre funny, or at least youre
+folk think you cant be any good if youre funny, or at

-more likely to be a better poet if youre not funny.
-Because
+least youre more likely to be a better poet if youre not

-being good is serious, isnt it?
-At the very least, you cant
+funny.
+Because being good is serious, isnt it?
+At the very least,

-be both funny and good in the same poem.
-Finch would disagree.
-Intelligence
+you cant be both funny and good in the same poem.
+Finch would

-hed politely demur that there isnt a discussion to be
+even disagree; hed politely demur that there isnt a discussion

-had.
-In Lost, for example, he finds himself looking in
+to be had.
+In Lost, for example, he finds himself looking

 The set-up is well-observed melancholy.
 The rain on my back